HerWILL-Inc/NAACL-2025/README.md

 </p>

 ## Citation
-If you use my code or ideas from our paper in your work, please cite our paper.
+If you use our code or ideas from our paper in your work, please cite our paper.

 ```
 @inproceedings{preeti2025herwill,